 *Post-Baccalaureate students must be enrolled for at least one graduate course.
 Graduate students who are enrolled for 1 credit of 700F, 800, 800C or PSY 778 are considered to be full-time.
 Graduate assistants who are enrolled for 6 credits and receive a tuition waiver are considered to be full-time.

-General Arts and Sciences students (GEAS) may only request certification for General Education courses or courses being used for Graduation Requirements.
-GEAS students must declare a major by the beginning of the first semester of their junior year in order to continue receiving VA benefits.
+Exploratory students may only request certification for General Education courses or courses being used for Graduation Requirements.
+Exploratory students must declare a major by the beginning of the first semester of their junior year in order to continue receiving VA benefits.

 You may only request certification for courses that are applicable toward your current degree program.
 Please notify the Office of the Registrar of any changes in major after you submit a declaration of major form at the appropriate Student Academic Services Office.

-Note: Double majors have been approved for VA educational benefits.
-Please notify the Office of the Registrar if you are declared as a double major.
+Note: Multiple Undergraduate majors/degrees have been approved for VA educational benefits.
+Please notify the Office of the Registrar if you are declared as a multiple-major student.

 UH Mānoa will report "I" grades to the U.S. Department of Veterans Affairs.
 If you receive an "I" grade for a course, the VA allows you one calendar year immediately following the end of the term during which it was assigned to make it up.
 Please notify the Office of the Registrar once a final grade has been assigned by your instructor.
 If the "I" grade has not been replaced after one year, the VA may retroactively terminate the benefits you received for that course, unless you submit evidence of acceptable mitigating circumstances.